dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 ### [Accademia Will Not Hesitate to Neuter Philosophy By Translation](#accademia-will-not-hesitate-to-neuter-philosophy-by-translation)

+You cannot speed-read major works in philosophy.
+Your eyes must rest on the words, so that its expression, context, and inspiration can have time to seep fully into your mind.

 When I've read Plato's Republic, Tao Te Ching and other works in the past, I've spent a significant amount of time finding a satisfactory translation.
-With both of these works, the translation I settled on were tough, but the granularity was well worth it.
+With both of these works, the translation I settled on was tough, but the granularity was well worth it.
 Why did it seem the works were easy to read but so dull in other translations?

 Disruption is dangerous to the powers that be.
 "They" want a gradual